Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 No app replaces a conversation.

 For practical guidance on those conversations, see our guide on talking to your kid about Roblox.
+And for the scam links these filters are meant to catch, our 10 Most Dangerous Roblox Scams guide explains what to watch for.

 The other thing no app addresses: Roblox is genuinely fun for most kids, and most of what happens on the platform is harmless.
 The goal isn't surveillance — it's staying informed enough to respond when something real goes wrong.